 - identify a staff member that the young person feels comfortable having a more in-depth follow up discussion with

 - initiate a more in-depth conversation with the young person and or their family (if appropriate) in a safe and confidential place

 - record the status of the student as a young carer in CASES21 and explain to the student, in an age appropriate way, that young carer status will be noted on their records to ensure they get all the supports they need

 It is important to note that a young person having caring responsibilities does not automatically mean that there are child protection concerns.
 Many young carers do not have such concerns and involving Child Protection where there are no concerns is potentially traumatising.
 However, if school staff have any concerns relating to child safety they must follow the guidance on Child Protection and the Child Safe Standards .

 Young carers are a diverse group, and it is important to ensure that young carers and the person being cared for have their views, best interests and cultural identity taken into account.
 For example, if the young person is Aboriginal and or Torres Strait Islander, they may have a different understanding of family and family roles that may influence the way they talk about their caring responsibilities.

 There are a range of supports, adjustments and options that can be utilised to ensure that young carers engage in and remain engaged in education, as well as to support their social and emotional wellbeing.

-School principals should establish an SSG for students that have caring responsibilities where it is considered that this will support their needs.
-Information and guidance on establishing Student Support Groups is available at: .
+School principals should establish a student support group (SSG) for students that have caring responsibilities where it is considered that this will support their needs.
+Information and guidance on establishing SSGs is available at: Student Support Groups.

-Schools should develop an IEP for students that have caring responsibilities where this will support their learning.
+Schools should develop an individual education plan (IEP)) for students that have caring responsibilities where this will support their learning.
 The purpose of an IEP is to describe a set of strategies to address the particular educational needs of the young carer.
-Advice on developing IEPs is available at: .
+Advice on developing IEPs is available at: Individual Education Plans.